alphagov/govuk-frontend/docs/releasing/before-publishing-a-release.md

   - merge any other documentation PRs specific to the release
 - post the comms and do tidy-up tasks (example issue: [#2510](https://github.com/alphagov/govuk-frontend/issues/2510))

 Once the developers have created these issues, the person leading the release should add them to an epic (example issue: [#2511](https://github.com/alphagov/govuk-frontend/issues/2511)).
-All these issues should be added to the [Design System sprint board](https://github.com/orgs/alphagov/projects/4).

 ## Draft comms and release notes for the community